 Our primary-copy caching strategy makes a single authoritative MDS responsible for managing cache coherence and serializing updates for any given piece of metadata.
-While most existing distributed file systems employ some form of static subtree-based partitioning to delegate this authority (usually forcing an administrator to carve the dataset into smaller static "volumes"), some recent and experimental file systems have used hash functions to distribute directory and file metadata [4], effectively sacrificing locality for load distribution.
+While most existing distributed file systems employ some form of static subtree-based partitioning to delegate this authority (usually forcing an administrator to carve the dataset into smaller static "volumes"), some recent and experimental file systems have tried hash functions to distribute directory and file metadata [3], effectively sacrificing locality for load distribution.
 Both approaches have critical limitations: static subtree partitioning fails to cope with dynamic workloads and data sets, while hashing destroys metadata locality and critical opportunities for efficient metadata prefetching and storage.

-Ceph's MDS cluster is based on a dynamic subtree partitioning strategy [30] that adaptively distributes cached metadata hierarchically across a set of nodes, as illustrated in Figure 2.
+Ceph's MDS cluster is based on a dynamic subtree partitioning strategy that adaptively distributes cached metadata hierarchically across a set of nodes [26], as illustrated in Figure 2.
 Each MDS measures the popularity of metadata within the directory hierarchy using counters with an exponential time decay.
 Any operation increments the counter on the affected inode and all of its ancestors up to the root directory, providing each MDS with a weighted tree describing the recent load distribution.
-MDS load values are periodically compared, and appropriately-sized subtrees of the directory hierarchy are migrated to keep the workload evenly distributed.
-The combination of shared long-term storage and carefully constructed namespace locks allows such migrations to proceed by transferring the appropriate contents of the in-memory cache to the new authority, with minimal impact on coherence locks or client capabilities.
-Imported metadata is written to the new MDS's journal for safety, while additional journal entries on both ends ensure that the transfer of authority is invulnerable to intervening failures (similar to a two-phase commit).
-The resulting subtree-based partition is kept coarse to minimize prefix replication overhead and to preserve locality.
+MDS load values are periodically compared, and appropriately-sized subtrees of the directory hierarchy are seamlessly migrated to keep the workload evenly distributed.
+The combination of shared long-term storage and carefully constructed namespace locks allows such migrations to proceed by transferring the appropriate contents of the in-memory cache (including "dirty" metadata that hasn't been flushed from the MDS journal) to the new authority, with minimal impact on coherence locks or client capabilities.
+The resulting subtreebased partition is kept coarse to minimize prefix replication overhead and to preserve locality.

-When metadata is replicated across multiple MDS nodes, inode contents are separated into three groups, each with different consistency semantics: security

-(owner, mode), file (size, mtime), and immutable (inode number, ctime, layout).
+When metadata is replicated across multiple MDS nodes, inode contents are separated into three groups, each with different consistency semantics: security (owner, mode), file (size, mtime), and immutable (inode number, ctime, layout).
 While immutable fields never change, security and file locks are governed by independent finite state machines, each with a different set of states and transitions designed to accommodate different access and update patterns while minimizing lock contention.
 For example, owner and mode are required for the security check during path traversal but rarely change, requiring very few states, while the file lock reflects a wider range of client access modes as it controls an MDS's ability to issue client capabilities.